 Sinningia cardinalis (Lehm.)
 H.E.Moore

 Gesneria cardinalis (basionym), Corytholoma cardinale, Dircaea cardinalis, Dircaea lobulata, Gesneria lateritia, Gesneria macrantha, Rechsteineria cardinalis

 USDA hardiness zones 11a to 11b: from 40 °F (+4.4 °C) to 45 °F (+7.2 °C).

 How to Grow and Care

 Sinningias grow from tubers, so there is seasonality to them.
 When the plant is actively growing, keep it lightly moist.
-When the foliage dies back, just mist the soil regularly to keep the tubers from drying out too much.
-Start your normal watering when new leaves start to show.
+When the foliage dies back, mist the soil regularly to keep the tubers from drying out too much.
+Start your regular watering when new leaves start to show.
 As with most plants, Sinningias can survive a short drought, but they do not recover from drowning.
 Use tepid water when watering.
 Nobody enjoys a cold shower.
 Water the soil, not the plant.
-Sinningias are prone to crown rot and gray mold which happens when the leaves stay wet.
-Do not let the plant sit in water, it must be well drained.
+Sinningias are prone to crown rot and gray mold, which happens when the leaves stay wet.
+Do not let the plant sit in water, and it must be well-drained.

 These are shade plants.
 They have the same light requirements as an African Violet.
 Morning or soft late afternoon light is best.
 That means an East, shaded West, or North-facing window.
 By all means, avoid direct sun during the harsh "skin cancer" hours of the day.

 - Back to genus Sinningia